updated on 31.12.2020 at 12h57

 What are the employer’s obligations regarding health and safety at work ?

-For the duration of the crisis, new obligations and rights are in force both for employers authorised to resume their activity and for their employees.
+New obligations and rights are in force both for employers authorised to resume their activity and for their employees.

 Thus, as far as employers are concerned, they must in particular: